Tiny-Earth/DemoSite/site/src/design.md

 Once you have learning objectives that are aligned to learning goals, the next step is to determine what evidence will acceptably demonstrate that students are progressing toward—and eventually succeeding in accomplishing—the desired outcomes.
 This requires that we design assessments that are aligned to the learning objectives.

 Why is this such a critical step?
 Because assessment drives learning.
 When students have opportunities to practice the material they are learning, they are better able to diagnose their understanding and can change their study strategies, if necessary.
 These strategies are effective in improving learning gains [hartwig2012study, sebesta2017should](@cite).
-Misalignment between learning objectives and assessments can negatively impact student performance (O'Neill, et al., 2010).
+Misalignment between learning objectives and assessments can negatively impact student performance [o2010report](@cite).
 This creates uncertainty for students about where to focus their study efforts, which is the opposite of an inclusive learning environment.

 Imagine studying for an exam by solving problems and designing potential experiments, only to find that the exam is all memorization.
 A student may rightfully feel frustrated, thinking they "wasted time" studying the wrong material.